 3. Weight loss vs. fat loss

 Weight loss doesn’t necessarily mean fat loss.
 Diet programs usually cause you to lose not only fat but also muscle.
 As your muscles play an essential role in your body’s function and movement, losing them can lead to health problems.
 In addition, increasing your muscle ratio boosts your metabolism, which promotes fat loss.
-So as well as thinking about your diet, make sure you’re scheduling exercise sessions to help you maintain your muscles and get in shape.
+So as well as thinking about your diet, make sure you’re scheduling exercise sessions like cardio to help you maintain your muscles and get in shape.